 What does that mean for me specifically is where it got difficult.
 How could I know the will of God?
 Would “He” come down and tell me or send a messenger?

 As a Christian, this was difficult because I constantly had to check with something or someone to determine the will of God.
+The idea of serving God is a Christian fallacy that produces turmoil, conflict, and depression.
 To use my own discernment usually started a conflict within because I couldn’t trust my own mind.

 This was not an issue within ancient Kemetic society.
 How can I know this?
 Simply by understanding their myths and the symbolism they left behind in the pyramids and temples.
 They tell us the ancient Africans worldview and cosmology.

-In Christianity, you were taught the idea that your life purpose was to serve God because “He” is a jealous God.
+In Christianity, I was taught the idea that my life purpose was to serve God because “He” is a jealous God.
 God was like a human and not with very good human qualities and characteristics.

-You were also taught that you and God were different.
+I was also taught that I and God were different.
 This is borne out in the Christian myth of Adam and Eve.
 God Created Adam and Eve outside of “Him.”
+Therefore God created his creation but is different from it.

 within the Kemetic framework, you and God are of the same substance just a different magnitude.
 You are a drop in the ocean that is God and an ocean is a multitude of drops.
 This is a good analogy of how the Kemetians thought about our connection to God.